lkazantzi/tilted-cosmology/README.md

 <img src="preview.png" width="820" title="preview" />
 </p>

-This is the repository that contains the corresponding Mathematica and Python files as well as useful comments that reproduce the figures of our work.
+This is the repository that contains the corresponding Mathematica and Python files as well as useful comments that reproduce the figures of [arxiv:2202.00962](https://arxiv.org/pdf/2202.00962.pdf).

 ## Abstract